pen-lang/pen/README.md

 ### Context switch

 Like [Go][go], every function in Pen is suspendable and can be called asynchronously.
 This is realized by intermediate representation compiled into [Continuation Passing Style (CPS)](https://en.wikipedia.org/wiki/Continuation-passing_style) which also enables proper tail calls.
-Thus, Pen does not need any platform-dependent codes for context switch while Go requires logic written in assembly languages.
+Thus, Pen implements context switch without any platform-dependent codes for slight sacrifice of performance while Go requires logic written in assembly languages.

 Currently, Pen does not use [delimited continuations](https://en.wikipedia.org/wiki/Delimited_continuation) for the following reasons.